ziaboby/notes/README.md

 ### `npm run prettier:format:src`

 Format files under _src_ folder, based on Prettier config from the root of the project tree.

+## Live preview

+You can preview the build version of this project on [Github Pages](https://ziaboby.github.io/notes).